Nicorette: Further product

 The Nicorette Patch was introduced to the market in 1991 and the nasal spray in 1994.

 In 1996, the FDA approved the switch of Nicorette gum and the NicoDerm CQ transdermal nicotine patch to over-the-counter status in the US.

 The Nicorette inhaler was launched in 1996 and Nicorette Microtab (sublingual tablets) in 1999.

 In 2002, the FDA changed the status of Commit lozenges to over the counter in the US.

 In 2004, Nicorette launched Peppermint, the first coated nicotine gum.
 A shell coating containing a sugar substitute (xylitol) and flavouring masks the nicotine taste.
 In 2005, Nicorette introduced Fresh Mint chewing gum.

 In December 2008, Nicorette introduced a new semi-transparent nicotine patch under the trade name "Invisipatch".
 As stated by the UK Medicines and Healthcare products Regulatory Agency, in addition to this more discreet patch to encourage better customer compliance, new Nicorette transdermal patches have been developed to: reduce patch size; add a higher dosage strength of 25 mg of nicotine to the previously available 5, 10 and 15 mg; and increase the proportion of bioavailable nicotine).

 In 2009, Nicorette introduced "Icy White" chewing gum with teeth whitening and Nicorette Mentolmint, a chewing gum with softer menthol taste.

 At the end of November 2010, Nicorette introduced QuickMist 1 mg mouthspray, which provides more rapid absorption of nicotine than lozenges or gum.
+In 2025, Australia's Therapeutic Goods Administration (TGA) approved Nicorette QuickMist as the first registered medicine in Australia specifically indicated for nicotine vaping dependence.

 In January 2011, Nicorette UK launched the ActiveStop mobile app for iOS featuring target setting, a wish list, distractions, achievement sharing, information and games.

+In 2018, the brand released a new product, coated ice mint lozenges, shifting toward addressing e-cigarette dependence.